kenlies/ft_printf-42-/README.md

 # ft_printf
 ## My hive (42) school ft_printf project with [BONUSES] =D

-You can find better solutions on github for sure, but this is mine, but don't lose too many braincells reading it.
+You can find better solutions on github for sure, and this is mine, but don't lose too many braincells reading it.

 I have made two tester mains, one for the mandatory part and one for the bonus part for this project.
 You can find them in 'test' folder.